gawryluklukasz/cv-generator/README.md

 ### Configuration

-*   you can replace photo in public/images/
 *   all information about candidate is in config/data_person.yaml
+*   default photo configuration is in file data_person.yml, if you want serve it from local it's not a problem - remove key photo and replace photo in public/images/

 ### Change template